-Welcome to our third environmental statement that covers the period from 1 April 2011 to March 2012.
+Welcome to our third environmental statement, covering the period from 1 April 2011 to March 2012.
 Our environmental statement provides an insight into the breadth and depth of what we do as an organisation and charts the progress we are making in reducing the environmental impacts of our city and the services we provide.

 We realise how important it is that the council leads by example and we continue to strive to make changes to our procedures and across our estate in order to reduce our own carbon footprint.
-We are pleased to have achieved a reduction of over 20% in our carbon dioxide emissions, proof that the energy reduction schemes we have implemented are delivering results.
-In addition to this all of our energy is now sourced by a 'green' energy supply.
+We are pleased to have achieved a reduction of more than 20 per cent in our carbon dioxide emissions, proof that the energy reduction schemes we have implemented are delivering results.
+In addition to this, all of our energy is now sourced by a 'green' energy supplier.